 It all started back in 2012 as an initiative to create an international contemporary art festival in the state of Kerala.
 Now, three successful editions later, the project has gone from having 200,000 visitors in the first edition to over 600,000 visitors in the third edition in 2016.
 It has gotten art enthusiasts flocking from all over the globe to this gathering of the arts.

-The Kochi Muziris Biennale Foundation has also taken into account the recent tragic floods that hit the state of Kerala by doing its part for its welfare.
-They have initiated Art Rises for Kerala (ARK), which will auction artwork from 40 Indian and international artists on January 19, 2019, where all proceeds go to the Chief Minister's Distress Relief Fund.
+The 2018 edition was Set across 12 venues across the island, with 76 artists.
+The Kochi Muziris Biennale Foundation had also taken into account the tragic floods that hit the state of Kerala by doing its part for its welfare.
+They had initiated Art Rises for Kerala (ARK), which auctioned artwork from 40 Indian and international artists on January 19, 2019, where all proceeds went to the Chief Minister's Distress Relief Fund.

 With 'graffiti' or art from renowned street artists already splashed onto various structures of Kochi's streetscapes, the ghosts of the exhibition have already crept its way into the city.

 With the final list of artists out, aspiring visitors get a gist of what to expect at the festival, one that hints at the widest variety of art and art styles one could possibly imagine in one little capsule of magic!
 The previous edition brought out some impactful work like the Sea of Pain, The Pyramid of Exiled Poets, River of Ideas, and many more.
 Here's a little flashback as to what went down at the last Biennale.